Mike-Gough/mike-gough.github.io/_posts/2019-05-28-containerising-mule-esb-applications.markdown

 ```

 ## Conclusion
 We have previously walked through how to containerise the Mule ESB and now we've demonstrated how easy it is to run Mule applications inside Docker containers.
-For those who prefer not to adventure downt the path of containerising the Mule ESB themselves, they can still containerise a Mule application using the mikeyryan/mule image to easily get up and running.
+For those who prefer not to adventure down the path of containerising the Mule ESB themselves, they can still containerise a Mule application using the mikeyryan/mule image to easily get up and running.

 ## References
 - [Containerising Mule Enterprise Service Bus (ESB) Enterprise Edition][1]